Studying human services and counseling at Wayne State

 Accreditation

-WSC's Clinical Mental Health Counseling Degree is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+WSC's Clinical Mental Health Counseling degree and School Counseling PK-12 degree are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Continue exploringFacilities and more